gael-millot/14985_loot/README.md

 ## WHAT'S NEW IN

-### v1.1.0

-1) base of the nextflow script and config file

 ### v1.0.0

-Everything
+1) base of nextflow scripts and config files